Pro and Cons of the different Types of IC capacitors that can be introduced in a IC chip.

-It is formed by two parallel metal layers and has a high-k dielectric between them.
+It is formed by two parallel metal layers and has a high k-dielectric between them.
 The button layer forms a small parasitic cap with the substrate.

 For example, in X-Fab XT018 technology cmm3t or cmmh4t with a density between 1 and 6 fF/µm².
 In TSMC18, mimcap_2p0_sin with C = 1.00 fF/µm².

-MOM Capacitors (Metal-Oxide-Metal) are very similar to the MIMs caps but with an oxide layer between metals is usually made by interdigiating metals with the process oxide.
+They are very similar to the MIMs caps but with an oxide layer between metals is usually made by interdigiating metal layers with the process oxide.
 So the capacitance is created in two places: laterally capacitance with the other fingers and vertically capacitance with the other layers.

 Transistors can be used as a cap using the thin oxide layer from the gate as an insulator.
 The Gate acts as the top plate and the Drain and Source as the button plate.

 The drawback is that if the voltage at the gate varies, the depletion area changes at the gate varying the dielectric properties and modifying the capacitance.
-So, the MOS capacitor’s value is dependent on the applied DC voltage.
+So, the MOS capacitor’s value is very dependent on the applied DC voltage.

 The capacitance per unit area is higher than the MIM caps, because the insulator of the gate (SiO2) is much thinner than the insulator between the metal layers.
 But the variation with the voltage is a big disadvantage.

 They are useful for local supply decoupling where the DC voltage is constant.
 Another drawback is the parasitic resistance of the bottom plate.

 Metal Fringe Capacitors